weibb123/Engineering-on-Google-Cloud/README.md

 This project involve using multiple tools on Google Cloud Platform.

+1. CloudFunction
+2. Cloud Storage, Compute Engine, CloudSQL
+3. VPC Network

-1. Store necessary files in Google Storage Bucket.
+1. Store necessary files in Google Cloud Storage
 2. Write webserver using Flask then provision a VM to host in it.
 With limited budget, the spec for this VM is e2-micro.
 3. Webserver also responsible for storing requests to CloudSQL.
 To use CloudSQL, I chose to create schema that follow 2ND normal form for database optimization.
 ![image](https://github.com/weibb123/Data-with-Google-Cloud/assets/84426364/9980761d-0529-4599-8a86-fa29ca689563)

-## Tech Stack Used:
+## Tech Used:
 CloudSQL, Cloud Compute Engine(VM Creation), Python, Flask, Cloud Logging, PubSub

 ## Configuration